appletrue/NCE_2_3/BookOne/Lesson03-PleaseSendMeaCard.md

   Q2: What did you do ?
 I did nothing.

   Q3: How many cards did you write?
 I didn't write a single card!

+  Q4: How much time did you spend on writing cards?
+A whole day.

 ### 【文章改写部分】

+Postcards always spoil her holidays maybe because her procrastination,She made a trip  to Italy last summer.She visited museums ,then she sat in the public garden.
+A waiter was so friendly that he taught her a few words of Italian and lent her a book.She read a few lines but she found she didn't understand a word.Since her holidays passed so quickly that she haven't sent any cards to her friends although she thought about postcards every day.On the last day she made a big decision,she got up early and bought thirty-seven cards,then she spent the whole day in her room but finally she didn't write a single card !